gjm222/Udacity-Project4/writeup_template.md

 ---
 ###Writeup / README

+###Explanation of Python Source Files
+`prog4-cal.py` -  The code does the camera calibration and saves the mtx and dist coefficients to and pickle file called "cal_pickle.p"
+`proj4.py` - The main code that loads the above pickle file and does the main functions.
+`proj4_video_gen.py` -  This is and altered version of `proj4.py` code that can run the code over a given video.
+`lane_locator.py` - This is class used by both `proj4.py` and `proj4_video_gen.py`

 ###Camera Calibration

 ####1.
-Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+Computation of the camera matrix and distortion coefficients.

 The code for this step is contained in lines #15 through #47 of the file called `proj4-cal.py`).

-I start by preparing "object points", which will be the (x, y, z) coordinates of the 9x6 chessboard corners in the world.
+I start by preparing "object points", which will be the (x, y, z) coordinates of the 9x6 chessboard corners in the real world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I then saved the mtx and dist coefficeints to a pickle file because this only needs to be done once.

 ###Pipeline (single images)

 ####1.
 Below is an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Here is the original test image...

 ![Original](./images/test1.jpg)

-After loading the mtx and dist distortion coefficients from the pickle file and applying `cv2.undistort()` function to the test image I obtained the following result:
+After loading the mtx and dist distortion coefficients from the camera calibration pickle file and applying `cv2.undistort()` function to the test image I obtained the following result:

 ![Un-distorted](./images/undistorted0.jpg)

 Notice the white car to the right of the image to see the effect.
-This was accomplished in lines #33 and #137 of the code in file proj4.py
+This was accomplished in lines #33 and #137 of the code in file `proj4.py`

 ####2.
 Use of color transforms and gradients to create a thresholded binary image.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines #121 through #128 in `proj4_video_gen.py`).
 I tried increasing the kernel size to 5x5 and 9x9 for the gradients which did smooth out the lines but also made the lines wider which gave me too many false positives when detecting lines so I reverted back to the 3x3 kernal.
 Keeping high thresholds captured more line data thus helping to detect lines later in the code.
 Here's output of one of the test images.
 I also used a color threshold on the combination of HLS and HSV color spaces based on the saturation (HLS) and the value (HSV).
 Finally all binaries were combined in lines #156 through #158 in `proj4_video_gen.py` to get the following final binary image.